 The tastiest, super adaptable frittata recipe.
 Made with potatoes, onions, and eggs drizzled with a cilantro chile sauce.
 You can flat-freeze the chile sauce and bring it in your cooler.

 If you’re after classic pancakes, this is your recipe.
 For camping, I often pre-measure the pancake ingredients into a mason jar for easy packing.
 Add the liquid ingredients just before you’re ready to put them on the griddle.
 This is a pancake recipe that delivers a beautiful, classic stack with impossibly tender crumb and golden edges.
 The pancakes have lightness and lift (especially if you fold in the whipped egg whites), and good color.
+If you want the Adventure Pancake Mix recipe (loaded with chia, flax, whole grain flours - its SO good), it is part of this collection.

 Flat-top, griddle, or Blackstone Camping Recipes